ENACT Fellow Profiles

-Molly Vaughan, PT, DPT decided to pursue her SCD with ENACT after completing her Doctor of Physical Therapy degree at Boston University’s Sargent College of Health and Rehabilitation Sciences.
+Molly Vaughan, PhD, DPT decided to pursue her PhD with ENACT after completing her Doctor of Physical Therapy degree at Boston University’s Sargent College of Health and Rehabilitation Sciences.
 While at Sargent College, Molly was mentored by Dr. Julie Keysor, a national expert on disability and the environment and ENACT’s director.
 Molly’s collaboration with Dr. Keysor inspired her to apply for ENACT’s pre- doctoral clinical fellowship to pursue her interest in the myriad environmental obstacles encountered by people with mobility limitations.
-Molly is currently working on ENACT research projects, including the Work IT vocational retention project.